 Past performance is not a guarantee of future returns.
 Investing in securities and other investments involve a risk of loss that each Client should understand and be willing to bear.
-Clients are reminded to discuss these risks with the Advisor.
+Clients are reminded to discuss these risks with their IAR.